 The United Democratic Movement was founded by Bantu Holomisa, a former ANC member who was expelled from the party after accusing a top party official of corruption.

-The UDM is a centrist party that supports social democracy and advocates for ethical governance, the eradication of corruption, and the improvement of public services.
+The UDM is a centrist party that supports social democracy and advocates for ethical governance, eradication of corruption, and improvement of public services.
 It hopes to appeal to voters across racial and ethnic lines, envisioning “the coming together of all in South Africa”, to build one nation that ensures a quality life for every citizen.

 Leader: Jacob Zuma